Naomi-Rhames/Naomi-Rhames/README.md

 ### Anti-Self Sabatage(A.S.S.)
 To do:
 - [x] Set Affirmation Data table including seed data with API, controllers, models etc., routes
+- [ ] Redo backend for you to allow to import photos from your personal computer/device
 - [ ] Fully Setup Database
 - [ ] Setup Relationships
 - [x] Setup Controllers